 Norwegian Museum of Hydro Power and Industry

-According to the Norwegian writer, Frode Grytten, who comes from the area: “The valley seems to have been created by a gigantic blow with a sledgehammer”.
+According to the Norwegian writer, Frode Grytten, who was born and grew up in Odda: “The valley seems to have been created by a gigantic blow with a sledgehammer”.
 As early as the 19th century waterfalls, glaciers and dramatic mountain landscapes attracted countless tourists to the region around Odda and Tyssedal.
-Between 1906 and 1918, the Tysso I hydraulic power station – one of the largest high-pressure power stations in the world at the time – was constructed here in the midst of an unspoilt landscape on the bank of the deep blue Sør fjord, Now the industrial monument has been completely renovated and integrated into the Norwegian Hydropower and Industrial Museum.
-The palatial architecture highlights the highly developed aesthetic taste of the people who built it.
-Alongside the lengthy turbine house whose solemn bay windows look out over the fjord, the most prominent of the buildings is the former control centre with its marble panels and Bakelite switches.
+Between 1906 and 1918, the Tysso I hydraulic power station – one of the largest high-pressure power stations in the world at the time – was constructed here in the midst of an unspoilt landscape on the bank of the deep blue Sørfjord.
+After the power station shut down, it has been completely renovated and integrated into the Norwegian Hydropower and Industrial Museum.
+The monumental architecture highlights the highly developed aesthetic taste of the architects who built it.
+Inside the long turnine hall, whose solemn bay windows look out over the fjord, the most prominent of the buildings is the former control centre with its marble panels and Bakelite switches.
 A trip to the nearby Ringedal reservoir in Skjeggedal gives visitors a clear impression of the size of the hydraulic site, consisting of the dam, distribution basins and pressure pipelines.
-An historic rack-and-pinion railway on the Hardanger tableland offers tourists a huge number of hiking opportunities.
+A hike up to the famous Trolltunga is only one of the huge number of hiking opportunities that the Hardangervidda Nationalpark offers.

 One of the most prominent tourists to travel to the then distant tip of the Sør fjord was Kaiser Wilhelm II.
 Around 1900 there were 10 hotels alone in Odda, including the largest hotel in Norway.
 The stream of visitors began to dry up in 1908 after the completion of a carbide and cyanamide factory turned Odda into a centre for heavy industry.
 At the same time the Tysso I hydraulic power station was constructed in the Tysse valley, 3 kilometres to the north, in order to ensure the necessary power supplies.
 This simultaneous development is typical for Norway whose economic growth has been almost exclusively dependent on a surplus of water.
 In 1906 the country could boast of no fewer than 757 hydraulic power stations.
 This source of energy was so attractive that it drew industrialists to follow it even to the most distant geographical sites.
 Tyssedal is one of the earliest examples.
 Within a few years the population in the town exploded from a mere 30 to no less than 1000 inhabitants.
 The power station only closed down in 1989.